uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 *	data received must cover the whole accounting period
 * we will be providing an API for customers to provide annual adjustments

-The Declaration is the only mandatory requirement for this process, the exact text HMRC requires you to present is below
+The declaration is the only mandatory requirement for this process, the exact text HMRC requires you to present is below

  > **Declaration for Self Employment EOPS**